Helena Swanwick: Education and early career

-She was educated the Notting Hill High School, then attended a boarding school in France.
+She was educated at the Notting Hill High School, then attended a boarding school in France.
 She studied at Girton College, Cambridge, which was financed by a partial scholarship from her sympathetic godmother, as her parents did not see the point in a girl gaining a higher education and did not contribute to the cost.

 Reading John Stuart Mill's The Subjection of Women (1869) during her studies influenced Swanwick to become a feminist.
 She was furious when her mother would not allow her to go out unchaperoned and how she was treated differently to her brothers.

 Swanwick was appointed lecturer in psychology at Westfield College in 1885.
 She married the Manchester University lecturer and mathematician Frederick Swanwick in 1888.
 He had decided not to marry until he met her, and supported her in her activism.

 Swanwick worked as a journalist, initially as a protégée of C. P. Scott, and wrote articles for the liberal paper the Manchester Guardian.
 She covered topics including book reviews and domestic matters, and wrote for the Country Diary column.